russhustle/leetpattern/docs/md/0350_intersection_of_two_arrays_ii.md

-## 350. Intersection Of Two Arrays Ii
+## 350. Intersection of Two Arrays II

+-   Return the intersection of two arrays.